This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Pro-tip- You can label items according to their usage for example garden tools, electrical supplies, woodwork, etc.

-14. Storing Hazardous Materials
+14. Repurpose your Cabinet to Store Hazardous Materials

 It is extremely important to keep hazardous materials far from the reach of our children and pets.
 But instead of limiting your children/pets from going into your shed you can invest in a wall cabinet.
 I found this cool looking cabinet at Amazon.

-You can very comfortably store all those pesticides, chemical-based cleaners, pool cleaners, etc in a wall cabinet.
+You can very comfortably store all those pesticides, chemical-based cleaners, pool cleaners, etc. in a wall cabinet.
 Let your children play with exuberance before they turn old!

-15. Utilizing Corners
+15. Utilizing Corners to Organize your Shed Space

 This corner tool rack Amazon can store up to 30 tools.
 A clutter-free and well-organized shed can smoothen up your life beyond your expectations (speaking from my personal experience).